 In October 2019 we worked with Transport for Greater Manchester (TfGM) to run a Citizens’ Conversation on the future of driverless vehicles in Greater Manchester.
-This was part of a World Wide Views series organised by French think-tank Missions Publiques, who are coordinating citizens’ debates on this topic across Europe, North America and Singapore.
+This was part of a World Wide Views series organised by French think-tank Missions Publiques, who coordinated citizens’ debates on this topic across Europe, North America and Singapore.

 Background to this project

 The development of driverless vehicles is a potential revolution not only on a technological level, but also on economic and social levels.
 Whether, and potentially how, they develop could have major impacts on people's lives depending on the priorities which are set and the issues which are addressed through the development of driverless vehicles.
 This is not a question limited to transport or infrastructure but raises questions of trust in artificial intelligence, surveillance, and equality.

 Missions Publiques coordinated this series of debates across Europe, North America and Singapore.
 Through local partners, such as TfGM, these events will help the views of local citizens' inform the policies of local areas, such as Greater Manchester.
 The events also brought together different perspectives on this technology from across the world.
 Missions Publiques pooled the results and findings in their report to identify global trends and ideas on driverless vehicles.

 How did deliberative methods contribute to this project?

 - Learn what people in Greater Manchester think about driverless mobility